-- 35 order is in force notice of every accident of the class to which the order relates shall be sent to the Chief Commissioner for Railways and Tramways by telegraph immediately after the accident takes place.
-Failure to comply with the provisions of this section shall render - 40 the promoters liable for each offence to a penalty not exceeding twenty pounds.
+35 order is in force notice of every accident of the class to which the order relates shall be sent to the Chief Commissioner for Railways and Tramways by telegraph immediately after the accident takes place.
+Failure to comply with the provisions of this section shall render

+40 the promoters liable for each offence to a penalty not exceeding twenty pounds.
-35. It shall be lawful for the promoters at any time Power to by any deed or instrument in writing to assign and assign. transfer all the rights, powers, privileges, benefits, and advantages conferred upon them by this Act to any 5 person or persons or to any duly registered company, and upon any such transfer or assignment being signed or executed the person or persons or duly registered company in whose favour such transfer or assignment is made shall then stand in the place of the said promoters, the same.

-10 and shall have all the rights, powers, benefits, privileges, and advantages conferred upon the said promoters by this Act.
+35. It shall be lawful for the promoters at any time Power to by any deed or instrument in writing to assign and assign. transfer all the rights, powers, privileges, benefits, and advantages conferred upon them by this Act to any 5 person or persons or to any duly registered company, and upon any such transfer or assignment being signed or executed the person or persons or duly registered company in whose favour such transfer or assignment is made shall then stand in the place of the said promoters, 10 and shall have all the rights, powers, benefits, privileges, and advantages conferred upon the said promoters by this Act.

-36. Nothing herein contained shall alter, repeal, or Public Works and Government otherwise affect the Public Works Act of 1912, or the Railways Act of 1912 not altered 15 Government Railways Act of 1912, or any Act amending or repealed.
+36. Nothing herein contained shall alter, repeal, or Public Works and Government otherwise affect the Public Works Act of 1912, or the Railways Act of 1912 not altered 15 Government Railways Act of 1912, or any Act amending or repealed. the same.

-37. In this Act the word "justices" shall mean Interpretation clause. justices of the peace in and for the State of New South Wales, and when any matter shall be authorised or

-- 20 required to be done by two justices the expression "two justices" shall mean two justices assembled and acting together in petty sessions or a stipendiary or police magistrate; the word "owner" shall mean any person who under the provisions of this Act would be able to - 25 sell land to the promoters ; the word "promoters " shall mean and include the said William Longworth and Thomas Longworth, and the survivor of them, and the heirs, executors, or administrators of such survivor or their or his assigns. - 38.
-Nothing in this Act shall be deemed to authorise Lands be-30 the said promoters to take or enter upon any lands be- Chief Comlonging to the Chief Commissioner for Railways and missioner for Tramways, or to alter or to interfere with the Great Tramways to Northern railway or any of the works thereof without be taken. - 35 the previous consent in writing in every instance of the Chief Commissioner for Railways and Tramways.
+37. In this Act the word "justices" shall mean Interpretajustices of the peace in and for the State of New South tion clause.
+Wales, and when any matter shall be authorised or 20 required to be done by two justices the expression "two justices" shall mean two justices assembled and acting together in petty sessions or a stipendiary or police magistrate; the word "owner" shall mean any person who under the provisions of this Act would be able to 25 sell land to the promoters; the word "promoters" shall mean and include the said William Longworth and Thomas Longworth, and the survivor of them, and the heirs, executors, or administrators of such survivor or their or his assigns.

+38. Nothing in this Act shall be deemed to authorise Lands bethe said promoters to take or enter upon any lands be-longing to the longing to the Chief Comlonging to the Chief Commissioner for Railways and missioner for Tramways, or to alter or to interfere with the Great Tramways to Northern railway or any of the works thereof without be taken.

+35 the previous consent in writing in every instance of the Chief Commissioner for Railways and Tramways.

-39. The Chief Commissioner for Railways and Chief Commis-Tramways may from time to erect such signals and Railways may conveniences incident to such junction either upon his erect signals, 40 own lands or on the lands of the promoters, and appoint watchmen and and remove such metabour mitches and appoint watchmen and and remove such watchmen, switchmen, and other switchmen. c 50-C persons persons as may be necessary for the prevention of danger to or interference with the traffic at or near the junction, and in all cases at the expense of the promoters.
+39. The Chief Commissioner for Railways and Chief Chief Commissioner for Railways and Chief Chie Tramways may from time to time erect such signals and Railways and conveniences incident to such junction either upon his erect signals, and appoint watchmen and 40 own lands or on the lands of the promoters, and appoint watchmen and switchmen.

+and remove such watchmen, switchmen, and other persons c 26-C persons as may be necessary for the prevention of danger to or interference with the traffic at or near the junction, and in all cases at the expense of the promoters.